-Make sure to swing by our Blogs to learn more about what you should do during these emergencies.
+Make sure to swing by our Blogs to learn more about what you should do to care for your pet during these emergencies.

-If your dog is in need of emergency care, make sure to give us a call at 949-261-7979 to let us know you are coming and give us some time to prepare and provide your pet with the care you need.
+If your dog requires emergency care, make sure to give us a call at 949-261-7979 to let us know you are coming and give us some time to prepare and provide your pet with the care you need.

 Reviews by our satisfied customers

-Here at Central Orange County Emergency Animal Hospital, we are incredibly proud of our human resources.
+Here at Central Orange County Emergency Animal Hospital, we are incredibly proud of our specialists.
 Our veterinarians work tirelessly to help our patients when they need us the most.

-Caring for a frightened dog during the late-night hours is no easy task, but our staff and specialists share in their dedication to help and their love for your pet.
+Caring for a frightened pet during late-night hours is no easy task, but our staff and specialists share in their dedication to help and their love for your pet.

-The COCEAH family is thrilled to get the chance at helping all our neighbors looking for a Newport Beach Animal Hospital, but even if you are coming from a neighboring city because there were no late-night veterinarians available or because you’ve had a good previous experience with us, you can count on our highly-qualified veterinarians to provide your pet with the best care possible.
+Our COCEAH family is thrilled to help all our local friends looking for a Newport Beach Animal Hospital.
+Still, even if you are coming a bit far away, all who look for excellent veterinary care are welcome.
+We’re here for those who couldn’t find late-night veterinarians available.
+You can count on our highly-qualified veterinarians to provide your pet with the best care possible.

-The role of a Newport Beach Veterinarian is to safeguard the physical condition and wellbeing of animals and to help owners and all humans understand/care for them.
-Veterinarians are medical professionals who will diagnose and control animal diseases, treat sick/injured animals.
+The role of a Newport Beach veterinarian is to safeguard the physical condition and wellbeing of animals and help owners and all humans understand and care for them.
+Veterinarians are medical professionals who diagnose and control animal diseases and treat injured animals.

 A Newport Beach Veterinarian will examine animals to diagnose their health problems.
-They will also perform surgeries, take x-rays when necessary, treat injuries/wounds, vaccinate, and will provide owners with a diagnosis, treatment to follow and prescribe medication for their pets.
+They can also perform surgeries, take necessary x-rays, treat injuries/wounds, vaccinate, provide owners with a diagnosis, and prescribe medication for their pets.

-If your pet went through trauma or an incident that you might consider serious or alarming.
-Do not hesitate and take your pet to a Newport Beach emergency vet.
-Check if you see any of the following signs: unconsciousness, disoriented, pale color, unable to stand, difficulty or stop breathing, open wounds, possible broken bones or injury, seizures, bleeding (From anywhere), possible poisoning or ingested anything toxic, vomiting, inability to pass urine or diarrhea for over an hour, not eating, bloating, extreme pain, whining or shaking, swollen abdomen, if in labored breathing or unable to deliver, or just follow your gut and call us immediately if you think something is wrong with your pet.
+If your pet went through trauma or an incident you consider severe or alarming, do not hesitate and take your pet to a Newport Beach emergency vet.
+Check if you see any of the following signs: unconsciousness, disorientation, pale color, difficulty to stand or breathe, open wounds, seizures, bleeding, vomiting, not eating, bloating, extreme pain, or shaking.
+More often than not, you should just follow your gut and call us immediately when you think something is wrong with your pet.

 You can always call us if you need a Newport Beach emergency vet.
-Our Clinic offers 24/7 emergency services.
-We know that accidents and emergencies can be unpredictable, and we provide emergency care during non-business hours, 6 PM – 8 AM, Monday through Friday.
+Our clinic offers emergency services through the night and on every holiday.
+We know that accidents and emergencies are unpredictable, and we provide emergency care during non-business hours, 6 PM – 8 AM, Monday through Friday.

-A Newport Beach animal doctor is called a veterinarian, a veterinary surgeon, veterinary physician or just a Vet.
-All our vets are professionals who practice veterinary medicine by curing/treating animal injuries, diseases and/or disorders.
+A Newport Beach animal doctor is called a veterinarian, a veterinary surgeon, a veterinary physician, or just a Vet.
+All our vets are professionals who practice veterinary medicine by curing/treating animal injuries, diseases, or disorders.

-In brief, a Newport Beach animal doctor, also known as a Veterinary or a Vet is a medical professional who will diagnose, treat, and care for animals.
-They will explain to pet owners the condition their pets are and will provide the care and prescribe the medication the pet needs.
+In short, a Newport Beach animal doctor, also known as a Veterinary or a Vet, will diagnose, treat, and care for animals.
+They will explain to pet owners what is afflicting their pets while providing any required care and medications.